Guna02826/Property-Management/Architecture/Application-Workflow.md

   - Commission structure
   - Contact information
 - System enforces hierarchy:
-  - If Manager role exists in organization, Sales Rep must be assigned to a Manager
+  - If Manager role exists in organization, Sales Rep must be assigned to a parent (Assistant Manager or Manager)
+  - Conditional assignment: Sales Rep reports to Assistant Manager when Assistant Manager exists, otherwise reports directly to Manager
-  - Manager assignment is required before account activation (if hierarchy enabled)
+  - Parent assignment is required before account activation (if hierarchy enabled)

 ### 2. Lead Management
 - Receives assigned leads from owners or the platform